 Provides information on the site required by law for the submission of bids.

-of the project and also formulates

-Searches for environmentally

-sound packages of measures

-without assessing the environ-
+Searches for environmentally sound packages of measures without assessing the environmental compatibility of the specific project.

-Acts as an instrument between the FEP and the approval procedure for wind turbines on a spemental compatibility of the specific project. cific site.
+Acts as an instrument between the FEP and the approval procedure for wind turbines on a specific site.